Shoulder Pain Relief

 Once the root cause of your shoulder pain has been determined, your movement therapist will design a treatment plan based on your individual needs.
 This will typically include gentle exercises, which have proven to ease the pain of osteoarthritis and reduce the stiffness of the frozen shoulder.
 They may also include more specialized techniques, such as deep muscle stimulation, soft tissue mobilization, and joint mobilization.
 Strengthening programs may also be implemented as a way to rehabilitate injured muscles or help stabilize a shoulder that is prone to dislocation.

 Raise your arms for the simple shoulder pain relief method.
-If you are suffering from shoulder pain, contact Movement Matters today to secure your free discovery session and get started on the path toward recovery!
+If you are suffering from shoulder pain, contact Movement Matters today at Warwick, NY to secure your free discovery session and get started on the path toward recovery!